 Data on energy consumption of electric hobs, cookers and ovens are limited and often only available for one of the aforementioned appliances.
-Bertoldi et al. $(2012)^{35}$ reported on a total consumption of 63.1 TWh for electric hobs and ovens together (40.1 TWh for hobs, 23.0 TWh for ovens).
+Bertoldi et al. (2012)37 reported on a total consumption of 63.1 TWh for electric hobs and ovens together (40.1 TWh for hobs, 23.0 TWh for ovens).
 Considering stock data as shown above, an average energy consumption of about 206 kWh per appliance and year can be calculated for hobs (including mixed hobs and cooker tops).
-According to the SAVE II final

-53 Kasanen, P. (2000): Save II study, efficient domestic ovens, Final report, TTS Institute report on efficient domestic ovens (Kasanen, 200053), the average energy consumption per electric oven per year in Europe is 138 kWh with large variations between different member states.
+According to the SAVE II final report on efficient domestic ovens (Kasanen, 200059), the average energy consumption per electric oven per year in Europe is 138 kWh with large variations between different member states.